swedenconnect/technical-framework/ELN-0616 - PDF Profile for Signature Validation Tokens.md

 This document defines a profile for implementing SVT with a signed PDF document.
 This document defines the following aspect of SVT usage:

-- How to inlcude reference data related to PDF signatures and PDF documents in an SVT.
+- How to include reference data related to PDF signatures and PDF documents in an SVT.
 - How to add an SVT token to a PDF document.

-PDF document signatures are added as incremental updates to the signed PDF document and signs all data of the PDF doucment up until the current signature.
+PDF document signatures are added as incremental updates to the signed PDF document and signs all data of the PDF document up until the current signature.
 When more than one signature is added to a PDF document.
 The previous signature is signed by the next signature and can't be updated with additional data after this event.

-To minimize the impapact on PDF documetns with mutliple signatures and to stay backwards compatible with PDF software that do not under stand SVT, PDF docuements add one SVT token for all signatures of the PDF as an extension to a docuement timestamp added to the signed PDF as an incremental update.
-This SVT conevers all signatures of the signed SVT.
+To minimize the impact on PDF documents with multiple signatures and to stay backwards compatible with PDF software that do not understand SVT, PDF documents add one SVT token for all signatures of the PDF as an extension to a document timestamp added to the signed PDF as an incremental update.
+This SVT covers all signatures of the signed SVT.
 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation